 Tan Sri Tan was an active champion and generous supporter of education.
 To this day, this emphasis lives on in the work of the Tan Chin Tuan Foundation.
-Through the decades of its illustrious history, the Foundation has given regularly and generously to numerous schools, research centres, and institutes of higher learning both within and beyond Singapore.
-In continuation of its enthusiastic support of education, and reflecting Tan Sri Tan’s leadership among the overseas Chinese of Singapore, in 2012 the Foundation made a generous gift to Yale-NUS to support the advancement of Chinese studies and sinological work at the College.
+Through the decades of its illustrious history, the Foundation has given regularly and generously to numerous schools, research centres and institutes of higher learning both within and beyond Singapore.
+In continuation of its enthusiastic support of education, and reflecting Tan Sri Tan’s leadership among the overseas Chinese of Singapore, the Foundation made a generous gift to Yale-NUS to support the advancement of Chinese studies and sinological work at the College in 2012.
 In addition to the establishment of the Tan Chin Tuan Professorship in Chinese Studies and the Tan Chin Tuan Chinese Culture & Civilisation Programme, the endowment supports Yale-NUS students’ study of the Chinese language.
 Scholarships are available at SGD $8,500 per student.

 “The limits of my language,” writes Ludwig Wittgenstein, “mean the limits of my world.”
-Because the worlds we inhabit (and can speak of) are indeed bounded by the languages we know, and because a liberal arts education aims to cultivate global leaders, leading scholars, and responsible citizens capable of moving nimbly between diverse worlds, Yale-NUS strives to be a place where the study of foreign languages is vigorously encouraged and supported.
+Because the worlds we inhabit (and can speak of) are indeed bounded by the languages we know, and because a liberal arts education aims to cultivate global leaders, leading scholars and responsible citizens capable of moving nimbly between diverse worlds, Yale-NUS strives to be a place where the study of foreign languages is vigorously encouraged and supported.

 Embodying Yale’s and NUS’s long history of engagement with China, and as a liberal arts college whose student population includes many diasporic Singaporean Chinese and international students with strong interests in China, Yale-NUS College is uniquely poised for the education of tomorrow’s leaders in myriad China-related fields, whether in the arts and humanities, in science and technology, or in trade and commerce.
 To this end, robust training in Chinese language is crucial.
-The Scholarship focuses on funding students on full-immersion language programs over the summer.
+The Scholarship focuses on funding students on full-immersion language programmes over the summer.
 Scholarships which can cover the cost of tuition and accommodation will be awarded to successful applicants.

 In order to receive the scholarship, students must apply directly – and gain admission – to one of the following seven sites approved by Yale-NUS faculty and administrators: